Is It Anxiety or Nervous System Dysregulation? Here’s How to Tell the Difference.

 When Anxiety Is Really a Trauma Response

 If a person has chronic anxiety that isn’t reasonably resolved with interventions, I start to get curious about the real source of the anxiety.
+(In the case of Generalized Anxiety Disorder, some mental health interventions might be medications, Cognitive Behavioral Therapy, Somatic Experiencing, or even exposure therapy.)
 If they have tried interventions such as CBT, medication, or mindfulness exercises, then there could be a good chance that anxiety is the trauma response.

 Post traumatic stress is the part of the trauma experience that can become the trauma itself.
 It is mentally, physically, and spiritually taxing to be constantly on guard, never feeling safe.
 It requires a lot of survival energy – our vitality – to keep going day to day.
+This means that the physiology is taking on a high allostatic load which impacts the whole person.
 This is when body-based, or somatic, forms of treatment can be quite helpful.

 How Somatic Therapy Helps With Nervous System Healing